 Assessors and appraisers tend to take the same courses for certification.

-The requirements to become a fully qualified appraiser or assessor of real estate are complex and vary by state and, sometimes, by the value or type of property.
-Most appraisers of residential or commercial property must have at least a bachelor’s degree to obtain the entry-level state license category.
-Check with your state's licensing board for specific requirements for both assessors and appraisers.
+The requirements to become a fully qualified property appraiser or assessor are complex and vary by state and, sometimes, by the value or type of property.
+These workers typically need a bachelor’s degree, although some qualify with a high school diploma.
+Appraisers of real estate also must meet state licensure or certification requirements.
+Check with your state's licensing board for specific requirements.

-College courses in subjects such as economics, finance, mathematics, computer science, English, and business or real estate law can be useful for prospective appraisers and assessors.
+College courses in subjects such as computer science, finance, and business or real estate law may be useful for prospective appraisers and assessors.

 Most states set education and experience requirements that assessors must meet in order to practice.
 A few states have no statewide requirements; instead, each locality sets the standards.
 In some localities, candidates may qualify with a high school diploma.

-Employers generally require candidates to take basic appraisal courses, complete long-term on-the-job training, and work enough hours to meet the requirements for licenses or certificates.
+Employers may require new workers to take basic appraisal courses and complete on-the-job training that lasts 12 months or more.
+Appraisers and assessors also may need to work enough hours to meet requirements for licensing or certification.